ghc-proposals/ghc-proposals/proposals/0000-submodules.rst

 This proposal adds a new language construct besides regular modules called *submodules* to give programmers a more lightweight, flexible alternative that addresses these issues.
-It also allows module import declarations in local scopes like let statments and where clauses.
+It also allows import declarations in local scopes like let statments and where clauses.

 Proposed Change Specification